-Talvar written by Vishal Bharadwaj and directed by Meghna Gulzar, is based on a true-life murder case involving the deaths of a 14-year-old girl and a male servant.
+“Talvar,” written by Vishal Bhardwaj and directed by Meghna Gulzar, is based on a real-life murder case involving the deaths of a 14-year-old girl and a male servant.

-Inspector Dhaniram and his team, who did the first investigation fail to notice evidence or contaminated it.
-The film mocks the media for their over excited reporting to get the viewers’ interest.
+Inspector Dhaniram and his team, who conducted the initial investigation, failed to notice evidence or contaminated it.
+The film satirizes the media for their overly excited reporting to capture viewers’ interest.
 Soon, Ashwin Kumar takes over the case.
-The movie shows different versions of the killings through the view point of different suspects.
-The film’s ending shows something which hits our heart with a safety pin.
-Once again: Read more about Talvar.
-I personally feel, this film does justice to the real life incident but sadly, can do nothing about…, just to make us aware and feel for.
-An intriguing – original story, fantastic performances and superb direction.
-The film is just all-around excellent.
+The movie presents different versions of the killings from the viewpoint of various suspects.
+The film’s ending delivers a poignant impact on our hearts.
+Once again, read more about “Talvar.”
+Personally, I feel this film does justice to the real-life incident but sadly, can do nothing about raising awareness and eliciting empathy.
+An intriguing original story, fantastic performances, and superb direction make the film outstanding.

-It is hard to lavish enough praise on the acting on display here from everybody, especially Irfan Khan.
-He pulls it off with a genuinely sinister edge on the character.
-You’ll appreciate the actors, music and the great visuals, more on the second viewing after you are familiar with the story.
+It is hard to lavish enough praise on the acting displayed here, especially by everyone, notably Irrfan Khan.
+He portrays the character with a genuinely sinister edge.
+You’ll come to appreciate the actors, music, and the stunning visuals even more upon the second viewing after becoming familiar with the story.

-Talvar delivers in a way few films have in many years and you will be walking away from the theatre wondering at the significance of the film.
-It almost shows you the dark side of India’s criminal justice system and prejudices of those people who is running it as well as the dark side of life.
-The intense film is definitely worth more than one look.
-Worth every minute of your time to see.
-Crafted with the finesse of a real pro.
+“Talvar” delivers in a way few films have in many years, leaving you walking away from the theatre pondering the significance of the film.
+It almost unveils the dark side of India’s criminal justice system and the prejudices of those who run it, as well as the dark side of life itself.
+This intense film is undoubtedly worth more than one viewing—worth every minute of your time.
+Crafted with the finesse of a true professional.